 Read more: Project Para-Ted

 Anyone living alone, especially, but not only, the elderly or infirm, can have an accident.
-The Accident and Emergency Services need immediate access to information such as the Patient's GP, medication, allergies, next-of-kin and dependents (pets to be fed etc.).
-Message In A Bottle (MAIB) is a great way to address this need.
+The emergency services need immediate access to information such as the Patient's GP, medication, allergies, next-of-kin and dependents (pets to be fed etc.).
+The Leatherhead Lions Message In A Bottle scheme is a great way to address this need.

 Read more: Message in a Bottle